kreshuklab/plant-seg/README.md

 ## Datasets
 We publicly release the datasets used for training the networks which available as part of the _PlantSeg_ package.
 Please refer to [our publication](https://www.biorxiv.org/content/10.1101/2020.01.17.910562v1) for more details about the datasets:
-- _Arabidopsis thaliana_ ovules dataset (raw confocal images + ground truth labels) can be downloaded from [here](https://oc.embl.de/index.php/s/yUl0GGCYDfxxVVm)
+- _Arabidopsis thaliana_ ovules dataset (raw confocal images + ground truth labels)
-- _Arabidopsis thaliana_ lateral root (raw light sheet images + ground truth labels) can be downloaded from [here](https://oc.embl.de/index.php/s/gNXDHhOS4GwBlZT)
+- _Arabidopsis thaliana_ lateral root (raw light sheet images + ground truth labels)

+Both datasets can be downloaded from [our OSF project](https://osf.io/uzq3w/)

 ## Pre-trained networks
 The following pre-trained networks are provided with PlantSeg package out-of-the box and can be specified in the config file or chosen in the GUI.